 • Hotel Pratap Palace – A beautiful ancient heritage property located 18 minutes from the fort with spacious rooms, antique decors and an in-house restaurant.

-A. Chittorgarh is famous for Rabdi Ka Malpua, Dal Bati Churma, Laal Maas, Gatte Ki Sabji, Mawa Kachori, Poha, and Rajasthani Thali.
+Chittorgarh is famous for Rabdi Ka Malpua, Dal Bati Churma, Gatte Ki Sabji, Mawa Kachori, Poha, and Rajasthani Thali.

 TWT Summary